dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 );
 ```

 This code can be run at this [JSFiddle: Reactive Programming with JavaScript](https://jsfiddle.net/kmaida/v1ozuwgu/).
 We'll observe [events from](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/operators/fromevent.md) the `confCodeInput` input element.
 Then we'll use the [`map` operator](http://reactivex.io/documentation/operators/map.html) to get the `value` from each input event.
 Next, we'll [`filter`](http://reactivex.io/documentation/operators/filter.html) any results that are not six characters so they won't appear in the returned stream.
 Finally, we'll [`subscribe`](http://reactivex.io/documentation/operators/subscribe.html) to our `confCodes$` observable and print out the latest valid confirmation code attempt.
-Note that this was done in response to events over time, declaratively: this is the crux of _reactive programming_.
+Note that this was done in response to events over time, declaratively: this is the crux of reactive programming.

 ### Reactive Programming Takeaways

-Reactive programming is a paradigm involving observing and reacting to events in asynchronous data streams.
+The reactive programming paradigm involves observing and reacting to events in asynchronous data streams.
 RxJS is used in [Angular](https://medium.com/google-developer-experts/angular-introduction-to-reactive-extensions-rxjs-a86a7430a61f#.41aap1i8a) and is gaining popularity as a JavaScript solution for reactive programming.

-To learn more about **reactive programming** in general as well as with JavaScript, check out the following resources:
+To learn more about **reactive programming**, check out the following resources:

 * [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754)
 * [Introduction to Rx](http://www.introtorx.com/)